 2. Looking for a business idea

-You can’t start a business without an idea.
+You can't start a business without an idea.
 Often this is the hardest part of the start-up process because not everyone comes up with an innovative idea for a product or service.
-Our business idea profile tool will help you decide on what type of business you would like to start.
+You should decide on what type of business you would like to start.